scaffold-eth/scaffold-eth/README.md

 **Further Check-Ups between DEX in Ch-3 and Ch-5**

-TODO: CLEAN THIS DOC UP
+NOTE: CLEAN THIS DOC UP

 What's in Ch-5 but not Ch-3
 _Imports_